-Static Estimates: Table 5 contains the estimates for the fringe supply equation.
+Static Estimates.
+Table 5 contains the estimates for the fringe supply equation.
 Since price is endogenous, we use two-stage least squares and instrument using the monthly quantity demanded given that the demand for wholesale electricity is completely inelastic.
-The dependent variable, as discussed in Section 4.1, is in levels in all 4 specifications considered.
+The dependent variable, as discussed in Section 4.2, is in levels in all 4 specifications considered.
 The price coefficient, which is of main interest for the subsequent analysis, is generally highly significant.
 According to our preferred specification, in which the price enters in logs, the implied elasticity at the sample averages of fringe supply and price of 6,043 MWh and \$50 per MWh is 0.74.

-Exogenous State Variables: Figure 7 shows the paths for various of the exogenous state variables in the model for 2013-2062.
+Exogenous State Variables.
+Figure 7 shows the paths for various of the exogenous state variables in the model for 2013-2062.
 We start by showing the path for the annual average of the residual demand intercept $\hat{a}t$ (panel (a)).
 We take the value of the intercept from 2012, estimated in the residual demand curve, and have that increase at a rate of 1% per year from that point onwards.
 Within each year, we allow the monthly demand curve to exhibit seasonality patterns consistent with the data.
-We do this by regressing demand (load) on month dummies and saving the corresponding estimated coefficients, which are then used to adjust the corresponding monthly demand intercept around the annual average.
-Moreover, within each month, there will be two different demand curves: one for peak and another for off-peak periods.
-When we simulate our model forward, we assume that the relation between these two demand curves (given by parameter $a^{peak}$ in (8)) stays constant over time, and equivalent to historical averages.
+We do this by regressing demand (load) on month dummies and saving the corresponding estimated coefficients, which are then used to adjust the corresponding monthly demand curves: one for peak and another for off-peak periods.
+When we simulate our model forward, we assume that the relation between these two demand curves (given by parameter $a^{peak}$ in (7)) stays constant over time, and equivalent to historical averages.